 IREN Stock Price Technicals Point to a Crash

-The daily timeframe chart shows that the IREN share price has been in a steep freefall, mirroring the performance of other companies in the industry like Core Scientific, CoreWeave, and Nebius.
+The daily timeframe chart shows that the IREN share price has been in a steep freefall, mirroring the performance of other companies in the industry, such as Core Scientific, CoreWeave, and Nebius.

 A closer look shows that the IREN share price has formed a double-top pattern at $74 and a neckline at $48.34.
 This pattern often leads to a strong bearish breakout as it signals that there were no bids above $74.